 1. Lower Costs

 Another benefit of co-sourced IT support is its flexibility.
-Depending on your set up, you may have an internal team who can deal with day-to-day issues and service requests but has no time left over for larger projects or doesn;t have the right skillset for performing specific functions such as security or infrastructure management.
+Depending on your set up, you may have an internal team who can deal with day-to-day issues and service requests but have no time left over for larger projects or doesn’t have the right skillset for performing specific functions, such as security or infrastructure management.
 In these situations when projects do arise it can cause tension and stress as the internal team simply can’t manage it all.